The Bankrate promise

-- Prevention against raising interest rates without notice
+- Prevention against raising interest rates without notice.

-- Prohibition of interest rate increases on existing balances
+- Prohibition of interest rate increases on existing balances.

-- Prohibition of interest charges on debt paid on time
+- Prohibition of interest charges on debt paid on time.

-- Application of payment to highest interest rate charges first
+- Application of payment to highest interest rate charges first.

-Other concerns when making purchases with a business credit card are that you have less time and more difficulty disputing charges.
+Other concerns when making purchases with a business credit card are that you could have less time and more difficulty disputing charges.
 You also have fewer protections against how debt collectors choose to handle collection.